OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows

 Indeed, a filled cone model yields best-fit inclinations of $i\to0^\circ$ and opening angles of $\theta_o\to90^\circ$, consistent with the filled sphere geometry.
 Additional consideration of pulse-like density profiles consistently favors a peak location at the base of the outflow with wide dispersion, which combined are consistent with the power law approximation.
+However, the sudden drop in flux immediately blueward of the systemic velocity of the system suggests a non-zero launch velocity.
+We therefore allow for non-zero launch velocities.
+The {\tt OutLines} default top hat (uniform-bounded) prior is assumed.
 Best-fit parameters are in Table \ref{tab:examp_fits}.

 While the COS G130M grating resolution is in the LSF-insensitive regime, COS LSFs contain prominent broad non-Gaussian wings which necessititate folding in LSF corrections.
 As such, we perform our fit a second time by convolving the {\tt OutLines} profile with the appropriate COS G130M LSF \citep[see \hyperlink{STScI}{https://www.stsci.edu/hst/instrumentation/cos/performance/spectral-resolution} and method in Appendix B of][]{Flury2025a} before comparing it to the observations.
 We find that the results from our initial fit are comparable to those from the fit containing the LSF correction, with each set of parameters well within the 1$\sigma$ confidences of both posteriors.